TeggieVails/Hurting-Linux/README.md

 Introducing my new line of .bashrc scripts that will do wacky stuff, all with the hope of panicking your kernel.
 The first of which is a speed-optimized version of RGBCube's self-harm Linux (https://github.com/RGBCube/selfharm-linux)!

-Heavily modified and renamed to Sparky's Self-Harm Linux, every mistake will delete an important file in bin, etc, lib&lib64, and their respective folders in each usr folder.
+Heavily modified and renamed to *Sparky's Self-Harm Linux*, every mistake will delete an important file in bin, etc, lib&lib64, and their respective folders in each usr folder.

 New to programming, so any reccomendations will be very much appreciated, this seemed like a great way to get into development while doing the things I love, like making Linux cry.